raspberrygitq/Town-Of-Us-Edited/README.md

 -----------------------
 ## Doomsayer
 ### **Team: Neutral**
-The Doomsayer is a Neutral role with its own win condition.\
+The Doomsayer is a Neutral role with their own win condition.\
-Their goal is to assassinate 3 players to win.\
+Their goal is to assassinate a certain amount of players to win.\
-If there are only 2 other people alive, the Doomsayer only needs to assassinate the remainder of the players.\
 They have an additional observe ability that hints towards certain player's roles.

 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|